Google bans Conservative Party YouTube ad with BBC material

 The listing said the ad was shown up to 1 million times.

+"When a copyright holder notifies us of a video that infringes on their copyright, we remove the content promptly in accordance with the law,” Google said in a statement.
+“In this instance, we removed this video following a copyright claim by BBC News."

-British political parties are pushing the boundaries of internet campaigning in the upcoming general election.
+British political parties are pushing the boundaries of internet campaigning in the upcoming general election, testing election laws written for a time when campaigns pushed mass-produced leaflets through mail slots, rather than using individually targeted online messages.